KatKoyn/katkoyn-client/doc/README.md

-Nyancoin Core 2.0
+KatKoyn Core 2.0
 =====================

 Setup
 ---------------------
-[Nyancoin Core](http://nyancoin.com/) is the reference Nyancoin client and it builds the backbone of the network.
+[KatKoyn Core](http://katkoyn.com/) is the reference KatKoyn client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Nyancoin on your native platform.
+The following are some helpful notes on how to run KatKoyn on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/nyancoin-qt` (GUI) or
+- `bin/katkoyn-qt` (GUI) or
-- `bin/nyancoind` (headless)
+- `bin/katkoynd` (headless)

 ### Windows

-Unpack the files into a directory, and then run nyancoin-qt.exe.
+Unpack the files into a directory, and then run katkoyn-qt.exe.

 ### OS X

-Drag Nyancoin-Core to your applications folder, and then run Nyancoin-Core.
+Drag KatKoyn-Core to your applications folder, and then run KatKoyn-Core.

 ### Need Help?

-* Ask for help on the [Nyancoin Telegram channel](https://t.me/nyancoins).
+* Ask for help on the [KatKoyn Telegram channel](https://t.me/katkoyns).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Nyancoin thread](https://bitcointalk.org/index.php?topic=1636509.0).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [KatKoyn thread](https://bitcointalk.org/index.php?topic=1636509.0).
-* Ask for help on the [Nyancoin subreddit](https://www.reddit.com/r/nyancoins/).
+* Ask for help on the [KatKoyn subreddit](https://www.reddit.com/r/katkoyns/).

 Building
 ---------------------
-The following are developer notes on how to build Nyancoin on your native platform.
+The following are developer notes on how to build KatKoyn on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)